chdefrene/github-actions-automation-server/README.md

 Send a POST request to `https://api.github.com/repos/:owner/:repo/dispatches`

+This will only trigger a workflow present on the *default* branch.
+Specifying a custom branch is not supported.

 Remember to authenticate by adding this to the HTTP header:
 ```
 Authorization: Bearer {{GITHUB_TOKEN}}